Tube-Shunt Surgery for GlaucomaSkip to the navigation

 What To Think About

-Tube-shunt pouches are not often used as a first treatment for glaucoma.
+Tube-shunt surgery is not often used as a first treatment for glaucoma.
 The advantage of tube-shunt surgery for glaucoma is that there is less chance of severe scarring that can block the drainage opening.
 This can be an important consideration for people who have had prior surgery for glaucoma that did not work.
 But the complications from tube-shunt surgery can be serious too.